RfidResearchGroup/proxmark3/doc/ndef_type4a.md

     [=] Write data file 01 success

-Check the contents of the CC file (note: no-auth was selected to ensure we can read without authentication as needed)
+Check the contents of the CC file (note: no-auth was selected to ensure we can read without authentication, as needed for normal ndef discovery)

     hf mfdes read --no-auth --aid 000001 --fid 01